curtgrimes/web-content-scheduler/README.md

     <script src="https://cdn.jsdelivr.net/gh/curtgrimes/web-content-scheduler@1.0.0/web-content-scheduler.min.js"></script>
     ```

-1. Add this CSS to the page to hide scheduled elements on load:
+1. Add this CSS to the page:
     ```css
     [data-schedule]:not(.schedule-shown) { display:none; }
     ```

-1. Add a `data-schedule` attribute to DOM elements that you want to show or hide on a specific date or date range.
+1. Add a `data-schedule` attribute to any elements that you want to show or hide on a specific date or date range.

     When specifying dates, use the format `YYYY/MM/DD`.
 Add a dash between dates to indicate a date range.
-Add a pipe (`|`) between ranges to indicate multiple ranges.
+Add a pipe (`|`) between ranges to separate multiple ranges.

     ### Examples: